rodpolako/Chess-PGN-Trainer/README.md

 1. Kf6 Kh7 2.
 Qf7+ Kh8 3.
 Qg7# 1-0
 ```
-Use the "Load PGN file" button to open this file and you can practice this puzzle.
+Use the "Open PGN file" button to open this file and you can practice this puzzle.

 The PGN file can have any number of puzzles so you can work through a set in one shot.